UNHCR-NGO Toolkit for Practical Cooperation on Resettlement: 1. Operational Activities - Participatory Assessments: Definitions and FAQs

 b) Why should UNHCR and NGOs work together on Participatory Assessments?

 UNHCR's NGO partners are often responsible for a range of interventions to assist persons of concern.
 It is therefore important that NGOs are involved in Participatory Assessments so that they know the needs and capacities of the population.

 Protection risks faced by people of concern should be discussed and considered holistically.
-Reviewing and analyzing protection risks, priorities and solutions through Participatory Assessment therefore requires an interdisciplinary approach.
+Reviewing and analyzing protection risks, priorities and solutions through Participatory Assessments therefore requires an interdisciplinary approach.